fermarsan/aixt/README.md

 ## Aixt Transpiler

-The transpiler is written in _Python_ using _SLY_ module as Lexer and Parser.
+The transpiler is written in _Python_ using _lark_ module as Lexer and Parser.

 ## Aixt API